 After offering QOL’s housing and employment package to hundreds of vagrants, QOL and the Downtown Ambassadors found only 22 individuals who called QOL to ask for more details. • Of these 22 individuals who called QOL, 21 immediately lost interest and disappeared when they were told that in order to get housing, they had to stop using drugs/alcohol and be willing to work a steady job. • ONE PERSON out of the 1,000 vagrants on the street said she would be willing to fulfill the requirements.
 Twenty-four hours later, QOL had her employed in a $15.50/hour job and with a bank account for her pay checks and Social Security check.
 Because she was employed, the VOA shelter agreed to extend her residency for a few more weeks until the nice-quality, affordable apartment she found would be ready. • Meanwhile, the City Council made ZERO referrals to QOL’s offer, but DID find time to approve ANOTHER multi-million dollar taxpayer funded project that gives free housing to the 1,000 vagrants who do not WANT to be sober, work, or obey the law.

-What will this challenge prove? • The tens of millions of dollars the City Council is spending on government-funded and directed homeless programs is NOT needed • The Council’s approach to solving Reno’s homelessness is making the situation worse. • The Council needs to adopt the QOL-Reno Homeless Plan, that emphasizes: 1) Helping those who want to be helped, and 2) Firm, fair law enforcement for those who DO NOT want help, and are merely hiding behind the “homeless” label.
+What did this challenge prove? • The tens of millions of dollars the City Council is spending on government-funded and directed homeless programs is NOT needed • The Council’s approach to solving Reno’s homelessness is making the situation worse. • The Council needs to adopt the QOL-Reno Homeless Plan, that emphasizes: 1) Helping those who want to be helped, and 2) Firm, fair law enforcement for those who DO NOT want help, and are merely hiding behind the “homeless” label.

 HOMELESS MYTH BUSTING IN RENO